zerodha/dungbeetle/README.md

 ### 2) Configure
 Copy the `config.toml.sample` file as `config.toml` somewhere and edit the configuration values.

-Make sure the Redis instance specified in the `result_backend` section of the configuration file has the [rediSQL](http://redbeardlab.tech/rediSQL/) module loaded.

 ### 3) Setup tasks
 Write your SQL query tasks in `.sql` files in the `goyesql` format (as shown in the examples earlier) and put them in a directory somewhere.